Force feedback for MSFS and X-Plane.

 Does this work on Windows 11?

 Yes.
 FFB-Bridge supports Windows 10 version 1809 or later, including Windows 11.
-The SideWinder FFB2 uses the built-in HID-PID / DirectInput driver, so there is no separate Microsoft joystick driver to install.
+The SideWinder FFB2 uses the built-in HID-PID class driver, and FFB-Bridge uses raw HID/PID force output by default with DirectInput as a fallback.
+There is no separate Microsoft joystick driver to install.

 Does this work on Linux?

 Yes.
 Linux builds use evdev force feedback and ship as a self-contained AppImage.
-Doctor can install the udev rule when your user account does not yet have permission to open the joystick.
+The Support page can install the udev rule when your user account does not yet have permission to open the joystick.

 Does MSFS 2024 or X-Plane support the FFB2 directly?